A BRIEF HISTORY OF THE EMPEROR’S NEW CLOTHES

 STORY STRUCTURE OF “THE EMPEROR’S NEW CLOTHES”

-The Emperor has a number of weaknesses:
+The Emperor has a number of shortcomings:

 Psychological — he needs to be surrounded by sycophants and adored by the public.
 He is shallow, possibly narcissistic.
 Easily duped.